MicrosoftDocs/entra-docs/docs/identity/enterprise-apps/migrate-applications-from-secrets.md

 ### Deploy conditional access policies for workload identities

 Conditional Access for workload identities enables blocking service principals from outside of known public IP ranges, based on risk detected by Microsoft Entra ID Protection or in combination with authentication contexts.
 To learn more see, [Conditional Access for workload identities](../conditional-access/workload-identity.md).

+> [!IMPORTANT]
+> Workload Identities Premium licenses are required to create or modify Conditional Access policies scoped to service principals.
+> In directories without appropriate licenses, existing Conditional Access policies for workload identities will continue to function, but can't be modified.
+For more information, see [Microsoft Entra Workload ID](https://www.microsoft.com/security/business/identity-access/microsoft-entra-workload-identities#office-StandaloneSKU-k3hubfz).

 ### Implement secret scanning